 If you are to receive spousal maintenance or contractual alimony payments from your ex-spouse as a result of your divorce, then you need to be aware of how the new tax laws can impact how you can save for retirement.

-Since the money from your ex-spouse is no longer considered to be earned income that is taxable, you can’t invest that money into an IRA.
+Your ex-spouse’s money no longer qualifies as taxable earned income, so you cannot invest it in an IRA.
 If you are not working and only receiving spousal maintenance or contractual alimony for payment, this can seriously impact your options towards saving for retirement.
 There are other types of retirement accounts that you can save through, but an IRA is a tried and true method for those of us who earn an income we would like to invest part of.

 Why could the changes in the law discourage you if you are the spouse who pays maintenance?